RostyslavSysenko/DPPRL/README.md

 ## Future additions to the project
 ### Data storage
 Storing the datasets as JSON takes up a lot of storage space and the datasets do not get loaded back into the model since they are already in the pickled clusterlist, they are stored in this format to enable their usage in SecurityTests.
-SecurityTests.py created with the intention of attempting a frequency attack on our bloom filter encodings to test and measure the level of privacy that they actually preserve.
-In practice, the linkage unit should not store this data on disc reduces the complexity of an attack of this nature.
+SecurityTests.py was created with the intention of attempting a frequency attack on our bloom filter encodings to test and measure the level of privacy that they actually preserve.
+In practice, the linkage unit should not store this data on disc as it reduces the complexity of an attack of this nature.
 Regardless, the encoded rows are all stored in memory so all of the original bloom filter encodings could be recovered with some extra steps either way.

 ### Configuration
 Currently the Server program takes in a lot of parameters such as similarity threshold that could be easier to use if they were stored in a configuration file, ie linkageunit.ini.